Are you on the HMCTS Appointed Intermediary Service Framework?

 - Decision about whether to give evidence

-An intermediary should be knowledgeable about a range of communication disabilities and how these may impact in the court environment.
-They should also be skilled in using a range of techniques to explain complex concepts, including visual aids, choice/decision boards, and timelines.
+A Communicourt intermediary will be knowledgeable about a range of communication disabilities and how these may impact in the court environment.
+They will be skilled in using a range of techniques to explain complex concepts, including visual aids, choice/decision boards, and timelines.

-When (and if) the vulnerable person chooses to give evidence, an intermediary is able to assist counsel in how to phrase questions to maximise the clarity and coherence of the vulnerable person’s evidence.
+When (and if) your client chooses to give evidence, an intermediary is able to assist counsel in how to phrase questions to maximise the clarity and coherence of their evidence.

-It is vital that the presence of an intermediary does not affect the impact of the cross examination, nor must the intermediary shield the vulnerable person from difficult questions.
+It is vital that the presence of an intermediary does not affect the impact of the cross examination, nor must the intermediary shield your client from difficult questions.

-Our experience shows that just under half of the vulnerable people we work with opt to give oral evidence.
-A vital role of an intermediary is to assist the vulnerable person to understand their options, and the consequences of that decision.
+Our experience shows that just under half of the service users we work with opt to give oral evidence.
+A vital role of an intermediary is to assist your client to understand their options, and the consequences of that decision.